ScrollPrize/scrollprize-website/docs/26_grandprize.md

 We’re announcing the winners of the Vesuvius Challenge 2023 Grand Prize.
 We’ll look at how they did it, what the scrolls say, and what comes next.

-*Join the winners for a celebration at the Getty Villa Museum in Los Angeles on March 16th, 4pm.
-More to come.*
+*Join us for a celebration at the Getty Villa Museum in Los Angeles on March 16th, 4pm. <a href="https://www.getty.edu/visit/cal/events/ev_4074.html">More information here</a>.*